Mindfulness, uncertainty, and Creativity

-Dr. Langer also touches on the subject of creativity in her book called Mindfulness.
-Her experiment shows that uncertainty results in more creativity solutions than certainty.
+Dr. Langer also touches on the subject of creativity in her book, Mindfulness.
+Her experiment shows that uncertainty results in more creative solutions than certainty.
 If people could learn about unfamiliar things in a truly conditional way, then they might see many different uses for the object.

-From Dr. Hippel’s research, the ability to use familiar objects in an unfamiliar way was tested by creating five problems that could only be solved by that means.
-As an example, one problem could be solved only if (young, children) subjects bent a paper clip provided them and used it as a hook.
+In Dr. Hippel’s research, the ability to use familiar objects in an unfamiliar way was tested by creating five problems that could only be solved by that means.
+As an example, one problem could be solved only if young children bent a paper clip provided to them and used it as a hook.
 The hook was then used to pull a ring out of a vial.
-The (young children) subjects of experiment were only given a paper clip and a vial with the ring in it and were asked to pull the ring out of the vial using the paper clip.
+The (young children) subjects of the experiment were only given a paper clip and a vial with the ring in it, and they were asked to pull the ring out of the vial using the paper clip.

 The secret to creativity is really in this skill.
 And this skill is mainly developed with observation skills, bare attention, concentration, insights, and mindfulness.
-For many children problem solving is virtuous.
-We, adults, modify tools around the house all the times.
+For many children, problem solving is virtuous.
+We, as adults, modify tools around the house all the time.

 For a long time the research community believed that innovations are the creation of big businesses.
 However, we now know that this assumption is wrong.
-The fact is : most innovations originate from you, a person with heightened mind and consciousness, the everyday USERS.
+The fact is: most innovations originate from you, a person with a heightened mind and consciousness, the everyday user.
 You are the source of innovation!

-Research has shown that you, the USER of your passion, is actually the main source of innovation.
+Research has shown that you, the USER of your passion, are actually the main source of innovation.

-You, as a USER of your passion, innovate everyday all over your home, kitchen, garage, office, and shop.
-When you modify a tool (seeing familiar objects in unfamiliar ways), add an extra ingredient, or find a new way to perform an ordinary task more effectively, with heightened concentration and curiosity, you innovate.
-That’s how, if you remember the one-time famous accounting program Lotus 123 now widely replaced by Excel from Microsoft, was developed.
-An extremely bright accountant in Jet Propulsion Laboratory (with strong attention, insights, concentration and virtuous goals) developed Lotus 123 and was using it in his own office (just for himself) three years before someone suggested that he should sell his software on the market.
-Notice the level of intrinsic motivations in this man; no money and just for the love of doing it and benefiting from it.
+You, as a USER of your passion, innovate every day all over your home, kitchen, garage, office, and shop.
+When you modify a tool (seeing familiar objects in unfamiliar ways), add an extra ingredient, or find a new way to perform an ordinary task more effectively with heightened concentration and curiosity, you innovate.
+That’s how, if you remember, the one-time famous accounting program Lotus 123, now widely replaced by Excel from Microsoft, was developed.
+An extremely bright accountant in the Jet Propulsion Laboratory (with strong attention, insights, concentration, and virtuous goals) developed Lotus 123 and was using it in his own office (just for himself) three years before someone suggested that he should sell his software on the market.
+Notice the level of intrinsic motivation in this man: no money, just for the love of doing it and benefiting from it.

 “We have now found three innovation categories in which it is typically the product user, not the product manufacturer, who recognizes the need, solves the problem through an invention, builds a prototype, and proves the prototype’s value in use.
-If we apply this finding to “stages” of the technical innovation process, we find — somewhat counter intuitively— that the locus of almost the entire innovation process is centered on the user.”
+If we apply this finding to “stages” of the technical innovation process, we find—perhaps somewhat counterintuitively—tthat the locus of almost the entire innovation process is centered on the user.”

 • Perceived that an advance in instrumentation was required.